45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 5 to 10

 Mojave sage is a colorful plant that is easy to grow and tolerant of drought and arid conditions.
 Plant this sage in full sun in an herb garden, rock garden, xeriscape, or with other perennials.
-It can also be grown in a container.
-Soil should be of average quality, low to medium moisture, and well-drained.
+You can also grow it in a container.
+Soil should be of average quality, low to medium moisture, and well drained.

-The Mojave sage has silvery pale green leaves that have a distinctive aroma.
+Mojave sage has silvery pale green leaves with a distinctive aroma.
 Leaves grow along upright stems.
 These plants have a long blooming period and produce very showy flower clusters all summer.

 The flowers are purplish-blue and develop in long upright clusters surrounded by showy pinkish-purple bracts.
 The flowers attract hummingbirds, butterflies, and bees.